-On April 21, 2022, upon recommendation of the Compensation Committee, the Board of Directors approved an amendment to the Rackspace Technology, Inc. 2020 Equity Incentive Plan (the "2020 Incentive Plan") to increase the number of shares of Common Stock available for issuance under the 2020 Incentive Plan by an additional 25,000,000 shares, subject to stockholder approval at the 2022 Annual Meeting.
+On April 21, 2023 upon recommendation of the Compensation Committee, the Board of Directors approved a second amendment to the Rackspace Technology, Inc. 2020 Equity Incentive Plan (as amended, the "2020 Incentive Plan") to increase the number of shares of Common Stock available for issuance under the 2020 Incentive Plan by an additional 7,900,000 shares, subject to stockholder approval at the 2023 Annual Meeting.
 The 2020 Incentive Plan is the only plan under which equity-based compensation may currently be awarded to our employees and non-employee directors.